anaef/nginx-lws/doc/Directives.md

 Context: server, location

 Sets the maximum lifecycle time of a Lua state.
-If a Lua state has been alive for a duration of `max_time` milliseconds, it is closed.
+If a Lua state has been alive for a duration of `max_time` seconds, it is closed.
 A value of `0`, the default, turns off this logic.
 You can use the `ms`, `s`, `m`, `h`, `d`, `w`, and `M` suffixes with *max_time* to set milliseconds, seconds, minutes, hours, days, weeks, or months, respectively.